Mechanical Engineering, Ph.D.

-Students seeking a mechanical engineering Ph.D. degree are dedicated researchers exploring topics currently important to the industry.
-Because of the multi-disciplinary nature of the research conducted at Florida Tech, students are knowledgeable professionals ready to immediately contribute in the workplace.
+Students seeking a mechanical engineering PhD degree are dedicated researchers exploring topics currently important to the industry.
+Because of the multidisciplinary nature of the research conducted at Florida Tech, students are knowledgeable professionals ready to make immediate contributions in the workplace.

 Each faculty member is a professional engineer who has experience in real-world design and research.
-Professors conduct a wide range of research interests in instrumentation and control, mechatronics, robotics, biomechanics, computer-aided design, alternative energy and more.
-Mechanical engineering Ph.D. students can contribute to these projects and often publish their findings in respected research journals.
-NASA, Defense Advanced Research Projects Agency, Air Force Office of Scientific Research, National Science Foundation, State of Florida and Department of Energy have recently funded faculty research projects.
+Professors conduct a wide range of research interests in instrumentation and control, mechatronics, robotics, biomechanics, computer-aided design, alternative energy, and more.
+Mechanical engineering PhD students can contribute to these projects and often publish their findings in respected research journals.
+NASA, the Defense Advanced Research Projects Agency, the Air Force Office of Scientific Research, the National Science Foundation, the State of Florida, and the Department of Energy have recently funded faculty research projects.

 Customized Degree Options

-The university's reputation is built on a solid record of engineering and research excellence.
-Research facilities and infrastructure where students conduct state-of-the-art research includes the National Center for Hydrogen Research, Florida Center for Automotive Research and Institute for Energy Systems.
-Florida Tech students in the mechanical engineering Ph.D. program have access to additional research facilities and laboratories including:
+The university’s reputation is built on a solid record of engineering and research excellence.
+Research facilities and infrastructure where students conduct state-of-the-art research includes the National Center for Hydrogen Research, Florida Center for Automotive Research, and the Institute for Energy Systems.
+Florida Tech students in the mechanical engineering PhD program have access to additional research facilities and laboratories including:

 - Wireless Center of Excellence

 - College of Engineering Center for Space Commercialization

 - Low-Speed Wind Tunnel